Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

 end
 ````

 Now we have two smaller classes that handle each specific task.
-Our `BankAccount` class will proccess any bank related activities, and our `Person` class will handle any people type behaviors.
+Our `BankAccount` class will process any bank related activities, and our `Person` class will handle any people type behaviors.
 The classes are also transparent, it’s easy to understand the code and it’s clear what will happen if it changes.

+While the original documentation spoke in terms of classes for the SRP, it can also be applied to methods.
+A good rule of thumb is if you need to use the words "and" or "or" to describe what your method does, then it is doing too much.

 ### Open/Closed Principle